Intermittent Fasting – Different Forms and Their Benefits

 4. Improved Cognitive Function

 2013 study in mice found that intermittent fasting improves brain health.
-As a rule, what is good for the body is great for the mind.
-IF improves several metabolic aspects vital for optimal brain function, such as; blood sugar levels, insulin resistance, inflammation and oxidative stress.
-In the study, mice put on intermittent fasting exhibited better memory and learning compared to those with normal access to food.
+Typically, what benefits the body also benefits the mind.
+Intermittent fasting (IF) enhances various metabolic factors crucial for optimal brain performance, including blood sugar levels, insulin resistance, inflammation, and oxidative stress.
+A study conducted on mice revealed that those subjected to intermittent fasting displayed improved memory and learning abilities in comparison to those with regular access to food.

 Besides, another animal study published in 2016 found that IF reduces the risk of Alzheimer’s, Parkinson’s and Stroke, all of which affect the brain.